 Hamilton proves with every fiber of her being that this film should have been entirely about her.
-But Hollywood isn’t about to give a major action franchise over to a woman in her 60’s, no matter how clear it is that it should.
-Late last year another seminal film icon, Jamie Lee Curtis, returned to her horror franchise HALLOWEEN and delivered one of her career best performances, and carried the film to box office gold while doing so.
+But Hollywood isn’t about to give a major action franchise over to a woman in her 60s, no matter how clear it is that it should.
+Late last year another seminal film icon, Jamie Lee Curtis, returned to her horror franchise Halloween and delivered one of her career-best performances, which carried the film to box office gold.
 It’s a shame and wasted opportunity that Hamilton does not get the same chance here.

 In an ideal world this film would have been about Schwarzenegger and Hamilton dealing with the decades of fallout from their timeless war, and the inevitability of a future they will never see, but that was never going to happen.
 Shame.

-TERMINATOR: DARK FATE clearly hopes to serve as a similar lifeline to the franchise as THE FORCE AWAKENS was for STAR WARS.
-In a way it succeeds.
 By bringing back Linda Hamilton the film shows that not only can she carry a major blockbuster, but that this franchise needs her more than it needs new faces.
 A smart move would be to scale back the action and allow for her to set the series on a new kind of course, something less impressed with itself and more invested in the characters.
-While Schwarzenegger feels done with the series as a whole, that kind of a film would serve as far better and fitting closure than this one does.
+While Schwarzenegger feels done with the series as a whole, that kind of film would serve as a far better and more fitting closure than this one does.